avalero92/TSGenerator/README.md

 This tool uses certain Python libraries to function properly.
 Before you can use the TSGenerator package, you must make sure you have the following Python libraries installed:

--hda (Harmonized Data Acces): For more information on HDA-API developed by WEkEO see: https://help.wekeo.eu/en/articles/9515753-what-is-the-harmonized-data-access-hda-api
+- hda (Harmonized Data Acces): For more information on HDA-API developed by WEkEO see: https://help.wekeo.eu/en/articles/9515753-what-is-the-harmonized-data-access-hda-api

 In order to interoperate with the Python environment in R, be sure to install the "reticulate" package.